 This group board allows you to post one pin per day.
 You can post your favorite, tips, tools and tutorial posts.
 At the time of this writing, there are only 14 contributors adding content in this group.
-Again, you’ll be asked to send the board owner a message through Pinterest to join.
+Again, you’ll be asked to send the board owner a message through Pinterest.

 Should I Use An Email Template

 If you’ve never reached out to a blogger for anything, it can be scary.
 You might think that you need to create some type of email template to ask them to join their group board.

 The truth is that I’ve found just by being personable and using their first name is the best way to get accepted.
 It shouldn’t be hard to find their name on their Pinterest account or other social media channels.

 I always make it a point to state that I’ve read the rules of the board.
 I’m not sure if this has made a huge difference on my approval.
 I just want to make sure that the owner knows that I will follow their rules.

 Once you’ve been approved for the group boards, it’s time to start using your Pinterest strategy and start pinning your content.